-2310.
+231009.
 Availability of Service -- Adequacy of Facilities.

-Each LEC shall employ prudent management planning practices, including budgeting and prioritizing resources, to ensure that adequate facilities and equipment are in service to provide service to prospective customers in its service territory and in areas certificated to the LEC in conformance with the LEC's line extension policy.
+Each LEC HCSM recipient shall employ prudent management planning practices, including budgeting and prioritizing resources, to ensure that adequate facilities and equipment are in service to provide service to prospective customers in its service territory and in areas certificated to the LECwhere HCSM support is provided in conformance with the LEC'sHCSM recipient's line extension policy.